Geodesic-Games/AuroraPakLoader/README.md

 ## Test the plugin

-By default, the GFPakLoader plugin will Mount all the Pak Plugins located in the `<ProjectFolder>/Stadiums` folder.
+By default, the AuroraPakLoader plugin will Mount all the Pak Plugins located in the `<ProjectFolder>/Stadiums` folder.
 If Play the level, the Output log should give you information about the mounting and loading process.
 Also, you should see the content of the pak file in the `Content` panel as a new Mounting Point was added in the `Source` folder.
 If you stop PIE, the content is will be unmounted.